For everyone’s safety and enjoyment, follow these rules.

-- Wildlife attractants must be stored inside a hard-sided vehicle, trailer, or locker at night and when you’re away during the day.
-Do not bring food or other attractants into a tent.
-Attractants include:
+- You must store wildlife attractants inside a hard-sided vehicle, trailer, bear-proof canister or locker at night and when you’re away during the day, even for short periods.

-- Unattended wildlife attractants may be removed by parks staff and secured if they are not stored correctly.
+- Park staff may remove and secure unattended wildlife attractants if they are not stored correctly.
 An enforcement action may follow.

 - Put garbage and recycling in bear-proof bins or pack it out with you.

-- Review the fishing rules for the body of water where you will fish.
+- Review the fishing rules for the body of water where you'll fish.
 There may be special regulations.

-- Practice bear safety and leave no trace ethics.
+- Practise bear safety, leave no trace and wildlife viewing ethics.